projectacrn/acrn-hypervisor/doc/contribute.rst

       git push --force origin fix_comment_typo

-   By force pushing your update, your original pull request will be updated with your changes so you won’t need to resubmit the pull request.
+   By force pushing your update, your original pull request will be updated with your changes so you won't need to resubmit the pull request.

    You can follow the same workflow for contributing to acrn-devicemodel.